Azure/communication-ui-library/docs/references/creating-a-release.md

 This workflow will:

 1. Create a `prerelease/<release-tag>` branch, bump the package version for `@azure/communication-react` as appropriate and collect all change files into a changelog.
+1. Creates another branch for manually summarizing the changes collected in the changelog and opens a Pull Request into the `prerelease/<release-tag>`. **Merge this PR before going to step 2**.
     1. This step will also create a file called `GROOMME.md` which should be deleted when completing the PR back into the pre-release branch to signify that the changelog has been manually groomed.
-1. Create a Pull Request into the `prerelease/<release-tag>` for manually summarizing the changes collected in the changelog. *Merge this PR before going to step 2*.

 For example, when creating a release off of `main` tagged `3.3.0`, the following branches and Pull Requests will be created: